joshestein/whatsapp_email_reminder/README.md

 4. Run: `python whatsapp_reminder.py`

 The first time you run the script, you will need to scan the QR code via your phone.
 After that, it should be automatic.

+5. Run `./cronjob` to add a new cron task to run daily at 2pm.